Aryan-Techie/insight/content/Posts/everything-is-a-remix.md

 **Summary:** Why originality isn't about being first, it's about being true.
 How my 'original' video taught me that creativity is just honest remixing.

 I made a video about music addiction that felt completely original.
 The video was about how music amplifies your emotional state, how we use it to escape silence, how it creates dependency.
 I talked about my own struggle with being unable to walk, work out, or exist without constant audio stimulation.
 How I was scared of being alone with my thoughts.
-How stopping music transformed my focus and forced me to face myself. <Media alt="weeky-commits-logo-design" aspectRatio="16/9" radius="s" ...
+How stopping music transformed my focus and forced me to face myself...

 [Read the full article →](https://aryantechie.com/blog/everything-is-a-remix)